 The PM Community aims to be a source of reflection and information to support and increase project capabilities for the benefit of the University.
 This Community is open to all colleagues who have an interest in project management.

 The PECG is comprised of largely professional services staff from across the University who have external engagement or public outreach as part of their job role.
 The PECG meet every month to share ideas and learning, support public engagement strategy development and identify ways of working together.
 The group also welcome visits from colleagues across the university, who may have shared objectives or interests.

-In the School of Education, the PGR Committee organises a number of activities aimed at bringing staff and PGRs together.
+In the School of Education, the PGR Committee organises a aimed at bringing staff and PGRs together.
 Previously, they were organised face-to-face.
 Staple activities included the ‘Walk & Talk’ in Kelvingrove Park, quiz evenings, writing sessions and informal chats.
 Invitations and relevant information are circulated via, the teams pages, the PhD Moodle community and Twitter.
 Colleagues from the School of Education are invited to participate and we have also welcomed PGR students from other Schools to some of our activities.

 The Social Digital Change group leads the research in the relationship between digital technology and social, economic, political and cultural change.
 It is linked with the Digital Society and Economy research theme within the College of Social Science and draws membership from across the University leading to an international interdisciplinary research group.

 We also have a vibrant PGR group who have their monthly meetings every last Thursday of the month.
 This group is student-led and welcome PGR students from across the University who have an interest and/or experience of research broadly in any aspects related to social and digital change.
 The PGR group has a Microsoft Teams page,which any student may request to join and access.